stepfunc/oo_bindgen/README.md

 Object-oriented binding generator for Rust.

 ## License

-Refer to `License.txt` for the terms of the non-commercial license.
-This software is "source available", but is not "open source".
-You must purchase a commercial license to use this software for profit.
+Licensed under the terms of the MIT or Apache v2 licenses at your choice.

 ## How it works